phetsims/phet-info/doc/phet-software-design-patterns.md

   ##### Role in MVC
   Please see the [Model-View-Controller (MVC)](https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md#model-view-controller-mvc) section of this document for context.

   In short, the observer pattern acts as a key communicator within the model-view hierarchy of PhET simulations.
-The model is oblivious to the view, so the model uses the observer pattern for the view (which has a reference to the model) to observe the state of the model and correctly render a mirrored view representation.
+The model is oblivious to the view, so the view uses the observer pattern for the model to observe the state of the model and correctly render a mirrored view representation.

   See for example:
   ```js